devAarno/lemon-server/3rdParty/lemon/readme.md

 needed to update it time-by-time as a core dependency.
-The Fossil is a great DVCS, but a poor external (additional) dependency, so it was decided to store LEMON LALR(1) parser generator in the primary repository of the Lemon Server and update it manually with a respect of the problem (question) described above.
+The Fossil is a great DVCS, but a poor external (additional) dependency, so it was decided to store LEMON LALR(1) parser generator in the primary repository of the Lemon Server and update it manually.

 So, to update LEMON LALR(1) parser generator for a Lemon Server, please, follow the steps:

 1. Let's start from a getting of Sqlite source code from a Fossil repository.
-Assumes that Fossil utilites already present.
+Assumes that Fossil utilities already present.
 Create folder and obtain Sqlite's source code:

     ```Shell